A heads' leader has described it as "brutal", "extreme" and "negative": Ofsted's latest school improvement advice certainly does not pull its punches.

 Good heads "are not afraid to hold challenging conversations which often lead to staff leaving schools", according to the study, which looks at schools that have progressed from "satisfactory" to "good" and "outstanding".
 Elsewhere, it talks about how "eradicating" poor teaching is often accompanied by the "weakest teachers leaving".
 And it says it is not just classroom teachers who need to be moved on: in order to establish strong leadership teams, senior staff may need to be replaced.

-The hard-hitting report comes in the same week that Sir Michael Wilshaw has again been generating headlines with his tough talk for the teaching profession.
+The hard-hitting report came in the same week that Sir Michael Wilshaw, the head of Ofsted, had again been generating headlines with his tough talk for the teaching profession.
 Teachers should expect to work long hours and "go the extra mile" if they are to justify pay rises, the chief inspector said - a message also touched on in this report.